-$$perc(l) = p_h wcont(l)^{p_e}$$ (2)
+$$perc(l) = p_b wcont(l)^{p_e}$$ (2)

-where perc represents the fraction of plant-available water (wcont) that is transported between layers in one simulation timestep, and $p_b$ and $p_e = 2$ are shape parameters (see Supplementary Materials S1.1).
+where p_b and p_e = 2 are shape parameters (see Sup.
+Mat.
+S1.1).
 For both model configurations, water percolates from the upper soil layers (0-50 cm) to the lower layers (50-150 cm).
 For the multi-layer representation, the percolated water is distributed between the sublayers, according to their water holding capacity.
 Notably, percolation is limited to days for which the sum of rainfall and snow melt is higher than 0.1 mm (hard-coded) (Nord et al., 2021).
-A fraction of plant-available water in the lower layers (50-150cm) further percolates out of the system as baseflow runoff, based on the percolation equation Eq.
-(2) divided by a factor 2.
-In addition, excess water in the lower layers dissipates out of the system as lateral flow runoff, similar to surface runoff (Haxeltine and Prentice, 1996).
+A fraction of plant-available water in the lower layers (50-150cm) further percolates out of the system as baseflow runoff.
+Finally, excess water in each layer dissipates out of the system as lateral flow runoff.